 Cats adore enclosed spaces.
 They feel safer, well-protected, and relate it with going into hiding.
 It is also the reason why, many times, cats tuck away beneath our beds, slip into a closet, or choose a location with higher sides to conceal themselves.
 If your cat sounds alike and is fond of enclosed spaces, then this bed is the ideal pick for you.
 Cave beds are usually made out of felted wool, which is advantageous for your cats, as they are attracted to its smell, which reminds them of their mothers.
 During warmer seasons, the wool expands to allow moisture and air to travel within, while in colder seasons, the material traps in natural heat, keeping it toasty warm inside.

 Image Courtesy: Notonthehighstreet

 A sustainable, economical, and customizable option - crate beds are built to last for a long time.
-They are designed to be solid, sturdy, easy-to-clean, and scratch-proof.
-Cat owners can dedicate a weekend to build their crate beds using high-grade wood.
+They are designed to be solid, sturdy, easy to clean, and scratch-proof.
+Cat owners can dedicate a weekend to building their crate beds using high-grade wood.
 Further, they can stuff it with a memory foam bed that is incredibly plush and supportive for their cats.
-Out of all beds, this one is easiest to clean and maintain, which minimizes your effort and time.
+Out of all beds, this one is the easiest to clean and maintain, which minimizes your effort and time.
 You may customize the bed according to your cat’s needs, based on shape, size, and style, as well as replace the bedding after a while to suit your cat’s age requirement.